KOTORCommunityPatches/TSL_Community_Patch/README.md

 https://github.com/KOTORCommunityPatches/TSL_Community_Patch/issues

-If you find any others, please report them.
+Please report any bugs or other problems on the Github issue page or Deadly Stream.

 https://deadlystream.com/files/file/1280-kotor-2-community-patch/

 ## 6. Permissions:
 Due to this mod being a compilation from many different authors, please do not distribute it.

-## 7. Credits:
+## 7. Special Thanks/Acknowledgements:
-* All of the mod authors who have helped make this patch a reality.
-I can't say it enough - Thank you!
+* All of the mod authors who have helped make this patch a reality - thank you!
-* Fred Tetra - For creating his awesome KOTOR Tool that makes us modders job a lot easier.
+* Fred Tetra - For KOTOR Tool
+* tk102 - For DLGEditor and K-GFF
+* JdNoa/Dashus - For DeNCS
-* Stoffe - For creating TSLPatcher
+* Stoffe - For TSLPatcher
+* bead-v - For MDLEdit and KOTORMax
+* ndix UR - For TGA2TPC, TPCView, and MDLOps v1.0+
+* seedhartha - For KOTORBlender fork for Blender 2.8+
+* Fair Strides - For various tools and updates to older tools
+* DrMcCoy - For Xoreos Tools
-* Snigaroo - For maintaining awesome mod lists on the /r/kotor subreddit, and for putting up with my many recommendations
+* Snigaroo - For maintaining mod builds on the /r/kotor subreddit
 * danil-ch - For the original info.rtf template
-* Fair Strides - For bundling up his tools and making them available

 **THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/OBSIDIAN ENTERTAINMENT OR LUCASARTS OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
 USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**